 By Brandon Banks

-For software companies looking to take their payments infrastructure to the next level, becoming a payment facilitator (PayFac) is an attractive option.
-As a PayFac, your company will have access to faster transactions and improved customer experience — but it doesn’t come without its challenges.
-It’s important for SaaS executives to fully understand what they’re getting into before proceeding down this path.
-In this blog post, we’ll go over some of the key points in deciding whether or not your business should register as a payment facilitator and break down the pros and cons of doing so.
+Becoming a PayFac is not without its challenges.
+Before you decide to proceed down this path, it’s crucial to have a full understanding of what you’re getting into.
+In this blog post, we’ll go over some of the key points in deciding whether or not your company should register as a payment facilitator and break down the pros and cons of doing so.

 What is a Payment Facilitator?

-- Merchant underwriting and onboarding — PayFacs must establish processes for screening, onboarding, and underwriting new merchants.
+- Merchant underwriting and onboarding — PayFacs must establish processes for screening, onboarding, and underwriting new merchant accounts under their master merchant account.

-- Risk management — PayFacs must monitor transactions, identify and mitigate fraud, and handle chargebacks.
+- Risk management — PayFacs must monitor suspicious transactions, identify and mitigate fraud, and handle chargebacks for their sub-merchants.

-- Customer support — PayFacs must provide support to merchants and end users, including troubleshooting and resolving payment-related issues.
+- Customer support — PayFacs must provide support to sub-merchants and end users, including troubleshooting and resolving payment-related issues.

 PayFacs are also responsible for maintaining compliance with applicable legal and regulatory requirements, including the following: